Equivariant geometric convolutions for emulation of dynamical systems

-Note that this proposition merely generalizes the result of \cite{kondor2018convolution} for geometric convolution when the group is discrete translations.
-See appendix \ref{proof:convolution_iff_translation_invariant} for the proof.
+See Appendix \ref{proof:convolution_iff_translation_invariant} for the proof.
 In addition to translation symmetries, we want to consider other natural symmetries occurring in the application domains where vectors and tensors arise.
 Ideally we would like to apply continuous rotations to the images, but the discretized nature of images makes this challenging.
-For simplicity, we focus on discrete rotations, and we extend the group action to the geometric objects in these images.

-\begin{definition}[Group $B_d$ of symmetries of a $d$-hypercube] We denote by $B_d$ the group of Euclidean symmetries of the $d$-dimensional hypercube. \end{definition}

-The group $B_d$ is often called the {\em hyperoctahedral group} since the $d$-dimensional hyperoctahedron is dual to the hypercube, so they have the same group of symmetries.
+To obtain exact results on images, we focus on discrete rotations.
+For 2D images this is the familiar dihedral group $D_4$ of rotations of 90 degrees and reflections, and in the general-D case it is the hyperoctahedral group $B_d$, the Euclidean symmetries of the $d$-dimensional hypercube.
 The notation $B_d$ is standard nomenclature coming from the classification theorem for finite irreducible reflection groups \cite{humphreys1990reflection}.
-See \figurename~\ref{fig:group_operators} for a depiction of the elements of $B_2$ acting on a vector.
 Because the groups $B_d$ are subgroups of $O(d)$, all determinants of the matrix representations of the group elements are either $+1$ or $-1$, and the matrix representation $M(g^{-1})$ of the inverse $g^{-1}$ of group element $g$ is the transpose of the matrix representation $M(g)$ of group element $g$.

-\begin{definition}[Action of $B_d$ on \tensor{k}{p}s] Given a \tensor{k}{p} $b$, the action of $g \in B_d$ on $b$, denoted $g \cdot b$, is the restriction of the action in Definition \ref{eq.action} to $B_d$ which is a subgroup of $O(d)$. \end{definition}
+\begin{definition}[Action of $B_d$ on \tensor{k}{p}s] Given a \tensor{k}{p} $b$, the action of $g \in B_d$ on $b$, denoted $g \cdot b$, is the restriction of the action in Definition \ref{eq:group_action_on_tensor} to $B_d$ which is a subgroup of $O(d)$. \end{definition}

 \begin{definition}[Action of $B_d$ on \tensor{k}{p} images] Given $A \in \mathcal{A}_{N,d,k,p}$ on the $d$-torus and a group element $g\in B_d$, the action $g\cdot A$ produces a \tensor{k}{p} image on the $d$-torus such that